Mono-Cloud/Fish_Functions/README.md

 ----

 A few functions I use within the shell fish.
 Stored on github so I can quickly use a git clone to have them availablke for use whenever I create a new Linux VM.

+To be git cloned into `~/.config/fish/functions/.`

 # cls.Fish